neicnordic/neic-sda/docs/dataout.md

 ==================

 > NOTE:
-> We maintain two Data Out API solutions, for which REST APIs are the
+> We maintain two Data Retrieval API solutions, for which REST APIs are the
 > same.

 SDA-DOA